Ataraxia-github/Cryptography_and_Privacy-Computing/README.md

-# PDF-books
+# E-book materials
-E-book materials on privacy computing（有关隐私计算的电子书资料）
+PDF books about Cryptography and Privacy-Computing

 **The warehouse contains some books and materials related to cryptography and privacy computing that I have come across since I started my graduate studies.
 Some were recommended by my advisor and others I found on my own.
 I have read more or less of each book.
 To be honest, I haven't fully understood them all, and it's undeniable that some parts of these English originals have been quite challenging for me to grasp.
 Perhaps in the future, I will find time to go back and read and understand them more thoroughly.**